QuintinKerns/QuintinKerns/README.md

 # Quintin Kerns — Cybersecurity Portfolio

 Welcome to my GitHub portfolio.
-I'm a cybersecurity professional with a strong foundation in vulnerability assessment, incident response, and secure systems development, backed by real-world experience in both government and corporate environments.
+I'm a cybersecurity professional with a strong foundation in vulnerability assessment, incident response, and compliance, backed by real-world experience in both government and corporate environments.
 This portfolio showcases select projects and content that reflect my commitment to advancing cybersecurity knowledge, defense capabilities, and operational excellence.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-QuintinKerns-blue)](https://linkedin.com/in/quintinkerns)